How to Build a WordPress Demo Site (Step-by-Step Guide for 2025)

 Choose your WordPress version, PHP version, and any optional plugins or themes.

 You will then be prompted to choose the site plan of your choice.
+If you’re having trouble understanding what each plan means for our users, we’ve a WordPress site plan guide.

-Step 3: Customize the Demo Site
+Step 3: Customize Your WordPress Demo (Themes and Plugins)

 Use the Magic Login button to gain password-free access to the WordPress admin panel, just like any regular install.

-Add your plugin, set up your theme, import starter content—or use InstaWP’s Faker tool to populate it.
+Add your plugin, set up your theme, import starter content, or use InstaWP’s Faker tool to populate it.

 Let’s add more tweaks to our demo website.
 We shall start by installing a theme and several essential plugins.

 A WordPress theme is a template that defines the overall look and feel of your website.
 WordPress themes allow you to change the design of your website easily without changing the content or structure.
+Keep in mind that page builder compatibility is crucial.
+In this case, we’re using the Gutenberg block editor for flexible and seamless customization.

 With millions of themes available for download, you can choose a theme that best suits your needs, whether creating a blog, an E-commerce website, or a portfolio site.